aforestsomewhere/bacterial-genome-assembly/learners/setup.md

 ### Windows

 Use an SSH client like MobaXterm to create a new session.
-Enter 'front.migale.inrae.fr' as the remote host, tick the box to specify username and enter your provided login.
-Enter your password when prompted.
+Enter 'front.migale.inrae.fr' as the remote host, tick the box to specify username and enter your login username sent by email.
+Enter your provided password when prompted (copy and paste may not work, so please type it manually).
+You may have issues to connect when logged into a corporate VPN, try disconnecting and then establishing the SSH session.
+Note that after 6 incorrect login attempts your account is temporarily banned for 10 mins - so let us know if you are having issues to connect!

 ::::::::::::::::::::::::